What is a miscarriage?

 How is a miscarriage diagnosed?

 Spotting or small amounts of bleeding during the first trimester is common.
 This may or may not mean you are having a miscarriage.
 Your healthcare provider will likely use ultrasound to diagnose miscarriage.
 If the fetus is no longer in the uterus, or there is no longer a heartbeat, your provider will diagnose a miscarriage.
 Other tests include blood tests for the hormone human chorionic gonadotropin (hCG).
-Lower than normal levels of this hormone or levels that do not go up may mean the pregnancy is not growing properly.
+Lower than normal levels of this hormone or levels that don't go up may mean the pregnancy is not growing properly.

 How is a miscarriage treated?

 If you have vaginal bleeding, but the lab tests and ultrasound show that the pregnancy is OK, your healthcare provider may tell you to rest for a few days.
-You will be watched for more bleeding.
+You'll be watched for more bleeding.
 You may have more hCG blood tests and ultrasound exams to check the growth of the fetus and the fetal heartbeat.

 - Medical management.
 This is treatment with medicines to help the pregnancy tissues pass.
 You may get a medicine called misoprostol.
 It makes the uterus contract and push out the pregnancy tissues.

 - Surgical management.
 You may need surgery to remove the fetus and other tissues if they haven't all been naturally passed.
 The procedure is called a surgical evacuation of the uterus, or a dilation and curettage (D&C).
 You're given anesthesia because the procedure can be painful.
 The cervical opening is stretched open (dilated).
 The provider uses either suction or a tool called a curette to remove all the pregnancy tissues inside the uterus.